 - 520 Prepaid Tuition Plan – A prepaid tuition plan differs from a savings option because it freezes tuition costs at the current price, as an investment.
 The problem though is, depending on changes in tuition market value, you could end up stashing away too little money later on.

 - ESA Savings Plan – An ESA plan (Education Savings Account) is generally considered to be more flexible than either 529 plan.
-When signing up for an ESA: you’re required to name a beneficiary, aren’t allowed to withdraw any funds once deposited.
+When signing up for an ESA: you’re required to name a beneficiary and aren’t allowed to withdraw any funds once deposited.

 - Private Savings Account – You can always use regular savings accounts to set aside and access money easily; the catch is you won’t receive any tax breaks from it.